Stock secrets for the beginner photographer or videographer

 The Cardinal Rule of Stock Photography

 The biggest challenge of stock photography is the first rule of being successful in being able to license your images: no logos.
 Licencing images allows other companies to use a specific image or footage for a specific amount of time and size, it’s understandable why logos or proprietary material can’t be in the image.
 I always like to have my camera ready to go, in case something interesting catches my eye around the house.
 When doing this, I noticed a ton of logos that we usually don’t take notice of, but a photographer’s eye can catch the smallest logo anywhere.
 To remedy this, I covered all the logos throughout my home.
-Whether it be appliances or dishes, I cover all the logos I could in order to save heartache of trying to avoid capturing them.
-I use adhesive craft paper for this, which is easy to apply and easy to take off, and doesn't leave any marks.
+Whether it be appliances or dishes, I cover all the logos I could in order to save the heartache of trying to avoid capturing them.
+I use adhesive craft paper for this, which is easy to apply and easy to take off and doesn’t leave any marks.
 If the material of the prop allows for it, I use paint thinner to remove any logos, only if it won’t harm the surface.
 When shooting around the house, my family could be in the background, so I tend to buy clothes for my daughter and son that have no obvious logos.
-To me, this is an important thing to keep in mind, as I can’t license any royalty free images with logos in them.
+To me, this is an important thing to keep in mind, as I can’t license any royalty-free images with logos in them.
 I mainly shoot royalty-free images as they are licensed much more often, but editorial images, which can have logos in them, are less frequently used.
 It is possible, however, to edit logos out of images in post-processing, which is time costly, but works in a pinch- the same doesn’t apply to videos.
 Editing logos out of videos would be extremely inefficient, so I always try my best to avoid them altogether.
 If I’m not able to avoid logos, it’s just best to cover them up.
-For example, I was doing a photo shoot in the downtown Denver Union Station with a model, and she had a briefcase that, not noticing until during the shoot, had a small logo on the front.
+For example, I was doing a photoshoot in the downtown Denver Union Station with a model, and she had a briefcase that, not noticing until during the shoot, had a small logo on the front.
 Thinking quick on my feet, I covered a bandaid I found in my purse in Sharpie and covered the logo with it, which looked normal and covered the logo.
 After this, I learned that it’s best to be prepared with some adhesive paper whenever I go out to shoot.

 Must have materials